wcharczuk/go-chart/README.md

 # Alternate Usage

-You can alternately turn a bunch of features off and constrain the proportions to something like a spark line:
+You can alternately leave a bunch of features turned off and constrain the proportions to something like a spark line:

  ![](https://raw.githubusercontent.com/wcharczuk/go-chart/master/images/tvix_ltm.png)